Apollo9999/Income-Tax-using-Blockchain/README.md

 In addition, this system also features an user friendly interface which enables every citizen of the country to potentially know how his contributed tax has been put in use .

-VALUE ADDED Bonus Incentive of the System is to Enhance  Right to Information Act
+VALUE ADDED Bonus Incentive of the System is to Enhance  Right to Information Act.

+video submission link details can be found here https://www.youtube.com/watch?v=BCu8q9nusC8&feature=youtu.be